koenidv/chirp-backend/securitymeasures.md

 ### Auth
+- salt/hash (was it sha256 or sha512?)
+- bcrypt (wasnt there some vulnerability?)
+- jwt things

 ### Header things
+- many only relevant for froentend
+- x-permitted-cross-domain-policies
+- x-content-type-options
+- x-powered-by (vorfahrt example)

 ### CORS
 - asks browsers to only allow requests from out front-end

 ### SQL injection

 ### Prepared SQL queries
 Prepared SQL queries are a way to prevent SQL injection attacks.